AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/using-vertical-tabs/icons.md

 * Enhanced Usability: Icons can quickly convey the purpose of each tab, making it easier for users to find what they're looking for at a glance.
 Visual cues like icons help users navigate more intuitively.

 * Visual Hierarchy and Focus: Icons create a more distinct separation between tabs, improving visual hierarchy.
-This can help important tabs stand out and guide users' attention more effectively.
+This can help important tabs stand out and effectively guide users' attention.
 By following this article, you should be able to place the icons as shown below

 ![icons](assets/icons.png)